eldarko/epolymorph/README.md

 _somewhere.erl_:

-    {ok, Context} = servermodule_imp_1:create(),
-    clientmodule:func({servermodule_imp_1,Context}).
+    Server = servermodule:create(servermodule_imp_1, no_arguments),
+    clientmodule:func(Server).

-This one is far better, but still has subtle disadvantages:
+This one is far better from a code's reader point of view.
+Everything is clear now.

+But there is still a subtle disadvantage exists:

-* For each method in your interface module `servermodule` you should duplicate callbacks and delegating methods;
+* For each interface module in your project you should duplicate callbacks and delegating methods.
+Moreover, you should write pretty boring delegating functions with  risk of typos.

-* The way of instantiating of the implementations in yet not well defined so it is easy to make an error for a new comer;
-* The instantiating code in _somewhere.erl_ should be aware of the way the interface will later invoke the methods.
+* For each interface module in your project you should write the same `create` function delegating the instance creating to the passed `Module` and then wrapping them together into `{?MODULE, Module, Instance}` tuple.

+Those disadvantages definitely could be overcome with some kind of code-generating.

-Having all those thoughts in mind let's try to formalize the requirements for the library.
+Having all those thoughts in mind let's try to establish our requirements of an assumed solution.

 ## Requirements

 1. Unify the process of creating _Interfaces_ separated from their _Implementations_ in Erlang
-2. Don't limit the way the _Implementation_ could be impelemented
+2. Don't limit the way the _Implementation_ could be embodied.
-3. Employ _Behaviours_ for compile-time check
+3. Support any kind of compile-time check
+4. Minimize duplication of code.

 ## Approach

-1. Define interface as a _behavior_ with a number of _callback functions_ (as in Solution 2.1);
+1. An interface is defined as a _behavior_ with a number of _callback functions_ (as in Solution 2.1);
-2. Validate an _Implementation_ against the interface via `-behaviour(interface).` directive (as in Solution 2.1);
+2. Each _Implementation_ is validated via `-behaviour(interface).` (as in Solution 2.1);
-3. Use `parse_transform` feature of Erlang's compiler for generating delegating functions (as in Solution 2.1).
-   Obviously such functions could be easily generated from _callback functions_.
-4. In order to unify the creating of instances each implementation must follow special convention: it must implement special _Behaviour_ with factory method.
-5. Use `parse_transform` to generate abstract factory method `interface::create(Module, Args)` which creates instance of  particular implementation and wraps it in _{Module, Instance}_ pair.
-As a result the knowledge about the way the callable object is represented is localized well.
+3. Having defined _callbacks_ the delegating functions are generated by [parse_transform](http://erlang.org/doc/man/erl_id_trans.html) feature of the Erlang compiler;
+4. Each _Implementation_ follows special _Behaviour_ with factory method callback.
+This one unifies creating of instances.
+5. Factory method `interface:create/2` is generated by [parse_transform](http://erlang.org/doc/man/erl_id_trans.html)

-# Practice (step-by-step)
+# Practice

 Suppose you have two implementations of key-value storage.
 The storage's interface has two operations: `get(Storage, Key)` and `set(Storage, Key, Value)`.